maciejs20/IBMCloudPakWorkshop/12-AppStacks/Appsody-Customize.md

 We can tell our sample application is now using the new stack because it includes the new security related headers.

-Stop this current appsody run by running `appsody stop` in a separate terminal window, from within the same directory.
+Stop this current appsody run by running `appsody stop` in a separate terminal window, from within the same directory or just click `ctrl-C` in the appsody terminal window..

 **Congratulations**!
 We have successfully built and tested out our modified stack - and seen how applications built against this stack automatically gain the (new) features it provides (without the application developer having to do anything themselves).
 In later exercises, we will discover how to publish this stack for other developers to utilize to build their own applications.